BSides Tallinn 2025

 CSS is an often overlooked aspect of web security, but in the right hands it can be extremely powerful.

-This talk takes you through my journey of making silly browser games to pwning companies like Google through this fun little styling language.
+This talk takes you through my journey of making silly browser games to pwning companies like Apple and Google through this fun little styling language.

 In the age of AI and large-scale data processing, it’s tempting to assume that applying security practices equals good privacy.
 But as multiple real-world breaches have shown—from Estonia’s Asper Biogene genetic data exposure to pharmacy data leaks at Allium UPI— insufficient security controls and a lack of privacy by design can expose organizations to significant privacy risks.